michaelheyman/coinbase-pro-order/terraform/README.md

 - `deposit_request`: request that will be sent to Coinbase to deposit funds
 - `purchase_orders`: although the config provides a default purchase, you're encouraged to update this as well
-- `coinbase_api_key`: this is the API key for your Coinbase account
-- `coinbase_secret_key`: this is the secret key for your Coinbase account
 - `coinbase_trading_api_key`: this is the trading API key for your Coinbase account
 - `coinbase_trading_private_key`: this is the trading private key for your Coinbase account